 What You Will Learn

-Key topics to be discussed at this year's program include:
+Key topics to be examined at this year’s program include:

-- Overview of the October 2018 Term: identification of major decisions; themes of the term
+- Overview of the October 2019 Term, including identification of major decisions and themes of the term

-- Important decisions on voting equality, freedom of speech, and religion
+- Important decisions on the electoral college, freedom of speech, and freedom of religion

 Who Should Attend